acepukas/vim-qsearch/README.md

 built in :Vimgrep for now.
 Since this plugin relies on the shell grep command, this plugin does not work on windows platforms.

+Results of searches are loaded into the quickfix list along with some feedback displaying number of results found.
+The quickfix window is opened automatically.
+Just scroll to the file you would like to open and hit enter.
+The buffer will load into the current buffer window if empty, or a new tab otherwise.

 Mappings
 --------